Junior Estate Agent Apprenticeship (England)

 Why hire an apprentice?

-Apprenticeships not only bring professionally trained and qualified people into your company, but can also be a cost-effective way of up-skilling existing staff thanks to Government support.
-According to data compiled by the National Apprenticeship Service, research amongst employers across a range of industries revealed that...
+Apprenticeships not only bring professionally trained and qualified people into your company but can also be a cost-effective way of up-skilling existing staff thanks to Government support.
+According to data compiled by the National Apprenticeship Service, research amongst employers across several industries revealed that...

 Recruiting an apprentice: employer's guide to apprenticeships